erikdubois/Archi3/README.md

 # A R C H L I N U X
 -----------------------

 I started using Archlinux as a learning experience.
-I have tried installing all kinds of distro's and formatted many times my ssd's.
-After a while it was more practical to have a script of some kind to record the knowledge and to automate the things I already learned and that became repetitive in nature.
+I have tried installing all kinds of desktop environments (DE) and formatted many times my ssd's to start from scratch.
+After a while it was more practical to have a script of some kind to record the knowledge and to automate the things I had already learned.
+They became repetitive in nature.

-After a clean install I would like to be up and running as soon as possible.
+The goal is to be quickly up and running after a clean install.

 That's why I have written a script to do just that.

 #1.
 Installation of the base system